-What You Can't Leave Behind is my most consuming current writing project.
-This is a novel, but if you have been following my work for a while you may remember the origins of this project as the screenplay/theatre piece Uncivil Heart.
+What You Can't Leave Behind is my most consuming and ambitious current writing project.
+Much of the material on my Patreon, consequently, relates to it.
+This is where i need the most time and support.
+It is a novel, but if you have been following my work for a while you may remember the origins of this project as the screenplay/theatre piece Uncivil Heart.

 This is a piece of queer Civil War-era Americana.
 It is a story about a white trans man in the Antebellum south who falls in love with a woman who is enslaved by his family.
 When his family tries to force him into a cis-heterosexual marriage, he runs away, leaving his lover behind.
 Uncivil Heart follows the woman as she endures this betrayal and its consequences, and follows the boy as he is dragged back to his home, his history, the parts of himself that he cannot escape.